FastComments/fastcomments-blog/src/content/(4-21-2022) Profiles, Badges, and Direct Messaging.md

 FastComments User Profiles is fully compatible with existing Secure SSO installations.

-Things like the user's privacy settings can also be configured via the `isProifleActivityPrivate` flag in the SSO payload.
+Things like the user's privacy settings can also be configured via the `isProfileActivityPrivate` flag in the SSO payload.

+By default, `isProfileActivityPrivate` is true.

 ### Existing Customers